zulaica/little-snitch-rule-groups/README.md

 # little-snitch-rule-groups

-My Rule Groups for Little Snitch.
+My rule groups for Little Snitch.
 YMMV

+## 🙅 Blocklist

+Domains, hosts, and IP addresses that are blocked on any process.

+## 🙆 Allowlist

+Domains, hosts, and IP addresses that have been vetted for any process.